Janet Jackson, Wissam Al Mana Reportedly Split 3 Months After Baby: Third Marriage ‘Doomed’ From Start?

 One month after the baby was born, an insider told the publication that both Jackson and her son were “really good,” and that Janet “absolutely loves” life as a mom.
 But now, just a few months later, she reportedly has split from her husband.
 What went wrong?

-TMZ reported that Jackson and her husband Wissam Al Mana, who has an estimated net worth of $1 billion, “recently came to an agreement things weren’t working.”
+TMZ reported that Jackson and her husband, Wissam Al Mana, who has an estimated net worth of $1 billion, “recently came to an agreement things weren’t working.”
 As a result, the former couple decided to split.

 Janet was married to her first husband, James DeBarge, in the 1980s.
 They split after one year.
 Jackson’s second marriage, with Rene Elizondo Jr., lasted from 1991 to 2000.